ishankbansal/analytics/README.md

+- Analytics page with a REST API to fetch the data.

+- Features:
-- Analytics page with a REST API to fetch the data, features like Date Picker to call the API end point to fetch data, allows the user to enable/hide a particular column, also enables them to sort the data in ascending/decending order.
-Implemented reusable data cache layer and pagination as additional features.
+    - Date Picker to call the API end point to fetch data,
-- UI part to be improved in the upcoming days, as of now I have implemented all the features :)
+    - Allows the user to enable/hide a particular column,
+    - Enables them to sort the data in ascending/decending order.
+    - Implemented reusable data cache layer and pagination as additional features.

 - This is how the project looks like: